 The participation in the farm in plus additional land acquisitions includes four and three-quarter sections of land (3040 gross acres or 682 net acres) with the potential of high productivity light/medium (30 degree API) Mississippian oil.
 The contract depth of the initial earning well is approximately 1,975m.

-A second horizontal well was spudded on November 23rd and was completed and tested on February 13th, 2013.
+A second horizontal well, 8-10Hz to 4-10-01-20W2, was spudded on November 23rd and was completed and tested on February 13th, 2013.
 The well encountered high volumes of water, and operations have been suspended pending further geological and geophysical reviews.

 Future activities include conversion of the 7-10-1-20 W2 to a Salt Water Disposal Well to reduce Water Trucking & 3rd party water disposal costs from the existing oil well at 8-10-1-20 W2.
-After the above mentioned geological and geophysical review is complete plans will be put forward to drill 1 - 2 vertical wells on the south side of the geophysical play to further prove up the Ratcliffe zone.
+Following that a Workover will be proposed for the second horizontal referred to above.
+After the above mentioned geological and geophysical review is complete plans will be put forward to drill 1 -- 2 vertical wells on the south side of the geophysical play to further prove up the Ratcliffe zone.
 Success in the south part of the play could lead to a future horizontal well (s).

 On June 16, 2010 the Company signed a farm-out agreement with a company in Alberta for $220,000.
 This will enable the company to earn a 25-per-cent working interest in the farm-out lands, which consist of 160 acres located in the Lloydminster area of Northern Alberta.
 The overall plan is to re-enter, recomplete/work over, equip and produce, via high-volume lift, up to five potential Sparky heavy oil wells.
 The potential is a gross incremental recovery of 800,000 barrels of oil.
 Georox's contribution will be used as a part of a $440,000 initial work program, committed to by the joint venture partners which includes the re-entering of two wells in phase 1 of the program.